A dressed singlet-triplet qubit in germanium: Results

 A key characteristic of the FM driving is that the driving amplitude $\Delta\nu_\mr{FM}$ is a frequency bandwidth, with $\mathrm{\Omega^{FM}_{ST}}=\Delta\nu_\mr{FM}/2$.
 We measure $\mathrm{\Omega^{FM}_{ST}}$ as a function of $\Delta\nu_\mr{FM}$, as shown in Fig.\,\ref{fig3}b(ii).
-The fast Fourier transform reveals the linear 1:1 relationship between $\Delta\nu_\mr{FM}/2$ and $\mathrm{\Omega^{FM}_{ST}}$~\cite{laucht2016breaking}.
-Additionally, in this scheme, increasing the drive amplitude does not necessitate a higher voltage, which could cause heating or crosstalk ~\cite{undseth2023hotter,undseth2023nonlinear}, but rather a broader bandwidth, limited only by the capabilities of the control electronics~\cite{laucht2017dressed}.
+The fast Fourier transform reveals the linear 1:1 relationship between $\Delta\nu_\mr{FM}/2$ and $\mathrm{\Omega^{FM}_{ST}}$ \cite{laucht2016breaking}.
+By increasing $\Delta\nu_\mr{FM}/2$ to values close to or larger than $\mathrm{\Omega^{FM}_{ST}}$ (see SI \RefSupDriveBW{}), the system enters a regime where the RWA ceases to be valid \cite{laucht2016breaking}.
+Additionally, in this scheme, increasing the drive amplitude does not necessitate a higher voltage, which could cause heating or crosstalk \cite{undseth2023hotter,undseth2023nonlinear}, but rather a broader modulation bandwidth $\Delta\nu_\mathrm{FM}$, limited only by the capabilities of the control electronics \cite{laucht2017dressed}.

 After calibrating the single qubit gates, we set $\Delta\nu_\mr{FM}=2$\,MHz, and execute more complex pulse sequences to extract relevant metrics for the system.
-First, the dressed decay time ${T_\mr{1\rho}}$ is measured by initializing in the \Srhotilde~state, driving the system for a time $t_\mathrm{w,\,FM}$, and then reading out the \Srhotilde~population.
-By fitting the data to an exponential decay, we find a decay time $T_{1\mr{\rho}}=0.8$\,ms. This is lower than in the resonantly-driven ST qubit case, as expected for dressed qubits~\cite{yan2013rotating}, yet sufficiently long to not limit any coherent processes.
+First, the dressed decay time ${T_\mr{1\rho}}$ is measured by initializing in the \Srhotilde{} state, driving the system for a time $t_\mathrm{w,\,FM}$, and then reading out the \Srhotilde{} population.
+By fitting the data to an exponential decay, we find a decay time $T_{1\mr{\rho}}=0.8$\,ms. This is lower than in the resonantly-driven ST qubit case, as expected for dressed qubits \cite{yan2013rotating}, yet sufficiently long to not limit any coherent processes.
 The Ramsey sequence for the dressed qubit coincides with the Rabi drive sequence of the resonantly-driven ST qubit but is interpreted in the dressed frame, resulting in $T_\mathrm{2\rho}^*=T_2^\mr{R}=20.3\,\mu$s.
-Subsequently, by inserting an $\mathrm{X^{FM}_{\pi}}$ echo pulse between the initialization and readout of the \updowntilde~state, as depicted in the schematic in Fig.\,\ref{fig3}c, the state is refocused and a Hahn echo time of $T_{\mr{2}\mr{\rho}}^\mr{H}=56\,\mu$s is extracted.
-The introduction of more refocusing pulses further increases the coherence time, as shown in the SI Fig.\,S5c.
+Subsequently, by inserting an $\mathrm{X^{FM}_{\pi}}$ echo pulse between the initialization and readout of the \updowntilde{} state, as depicted in the schematic in Fig.\,\ref{fig3}c, the state is refocused and a Hahn echo time of $T_{\mr{2}\mr{\rho}}^\mr{H}=56\,\mu$s is extracted.
+The introduction of more refocusing pulses further increases the coherence time, as shown in the SI \RefSupFigDressedST{}c.